dpiva97/esp32-weather-station/README.md

 The weather station can send the data to a rest api. <br />
 I use these custom rest api made with nodeJs : (todo add link of repository) <br />
-for store the data in a postgresql database and send data to weathercloud https://app.weathercloud.net/d7617132597#current You can send data directly to weathercloud
+for store the data in a postgresql database and send data to weathercloud (https://app.weathercloud.net/d7617132597#current) <br />
+You can send data directly to weathercloud